Disclosure information on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 14 | Franchise | NA | NA | NA |

-- 3 Scope 3: Greenhouse gases emitted indirectly by the Company through the supply chain (examples: manufacturing, transportation, business travel, commuting, etc.)
+- 3 Scope 3: Greenhouse gases emitted indirectly by the Company through its supply chain activities (manufacturing, transportation, business travel, commuting, etc.)

 Verification of greenhouse gas (GHG) emissions